Ava Supernova

 Recall

 When you ask a question, Ava searches memory by meaning ("semantic search" — it understands what you mean, so it finds the right memory even if you phrase it differently), not just by matching exact words.
-Mode-specific filters run alongside — Chat mode pulls personal context, Work mode pulls project decisions and code patterns.
+Mode-specific filters run alongside — Chat mode pulls personal context, Code mode pulls project decisions and code patterns.

 Note: Memory is scoped per-user and per-project (your memories are yours, kept separate by person and by project).
 Secrets and credentials (passwords, keys) are blocked at the save boundary — they can never land in memory.